Augustine and Culture Seminar (ACS) Sequence (2 courses)

 Option B: Comprehensive Examination (Proficiency exam)

 Students may satisfy the requirement through satisfactory performance on a proficiency exam administered by the appropriate department.
-Proficiency exams are administered on specific dates and students must register in advance at the website address below.
-The deadline to register for a proficiency exam is noon the day before the exam.
+Proficiency exams are administered on specific dates and students must register in advance.
 Students deemed proficient by achieving a grade of C or better on the proficiency examination may need to take additional free elective courses to meet the required number of credits for degree completion.

 Option C: Credit by Exam

-Students who would like to pursue credit for language fluency may do so through the Credit by Exam program for any foreign language taught at Villanova other than their native language.
+Students who would like to pursue credit for language fluency may do so through the Credit by Exam program for any language taught at Villanova other than their native language.
 Students must meet all conditions in place through the College of Liberal Arts and Sciences to be eligible for the Credit by Exam program.
-There is a fee of $130.00 per credit.
+There is an associated fee per credit.
 Arrangements for Credit by Exam should be made in the Office for Undergraduate Students in SAC 107.
 Information about Credit by Exam is available under the policies section of this handbook.

 Option D: Latin Alphabet Languages – Latin and Romance Languages (French, Italian, Spanish)

 Students selecting this option must take courses through the intermediate II level in the language they have chosen.
 Students who studied French, Italian, Latin, or Spanish in high school must complete an online language placement exam (French, Italian, Spanish) or questionnaire (Latin) to be placed into the appropriate level.
-Students who place into intermediate II or above must complete the course into which they have placed to demonstrate proficiency and fulfill the requirement.
-Because placement tests provide only a rough indicator of a student’s level, students who are placed into courses higher than intermediate II must complete the course to fulfill the requirement.
+Because placement tests provide only a rough indicator of a student’s level, students who are placed into the intermediate II level or higher must complete the course to fulfill the requirement.
 Students who are placed directly into an intermediate II course or higher may need to take an additional course to meet the required number of credits for degree completion.

 Option E: Non-Latin Alphabet Languages - Irish And Critical Languages (Ancient Greek, Arabic, Chinese, Japanese, Russian)